rackerlabs/technical-blog/_posts/2015-05-12-Weekly-Security-Link-Dump.md

 ## Tools

-- [__ccat__][ccat] - ccat, or "colorized cat" functions like the normal UNIX utility, cat, but will also syntax-highlight code.
+- [__ccat__][ccat] - ccat, or "colorized cat" functions like the normal UNIX utility, cat, but it will also syntax-highlight code.
 Handy for debugging, triaging issues, etc.

 [twitter]: https://twitter.com/ccneill